 (f) template S.17.01.02 of Annex I, specifying information on non-life technical provisions for each line of business as specified in Annex I to Delegated Regulation (EU) 2015/35, following the instructions set out in section S.17.01 of Annex II to this Regulation;

-(g) template S.23.01.01 of Annex I, specifying information on own funds, following the instructions set out in section S.23.01 of Annex II;
+(g) template S.23.01.01 of Annex I, specifying information on own funds, following the instructions set out in section S.23.01 of Annex II.

+(h)

+2. Captive insurance and captive reinsurance undertakings classified as small and non-complex undertakings based on the criteria in Article 29a of Directive 2009/138/EC shall only report in the first and third quarter of the financial year the following templates complying with the following instructions:

+(a) template S.01.01.02 of Annex I, specifying the content of the submission, following the instructions set out in section S.01.01 of Annex II to this Regulation;

-(h) where captive insurance and reinsurance undertakings are engaged in only life or only non-life insurance or reinsurance activity, template S.28.01.01 of Annex I, specifying the Minimum Capital Requirement, following the instructions set out in section S.28.01 of Annex II;
+(b) template S.01.02.01 of Annex I, specifying basic information on the undertaking and the content of reporting in general, following the instructions set out in section S.01.02 of Annex II;

-(i) where captive insurance undertakings are engaged in both life and non-life insurance activity, template S.28.02.01 of Annex I, specifying the Minimum Capital Requirement, following the instructions set out in section S.28.02 of Annex II.
+(c) template S.23.01.01 of Annex I, specifying information on own funds, following the instructions set out in section S.23.01 of Annex II.

-Article 7
+Article 8